 - Preterm delivery

-Fetal alcohol syndrome refers to certain effects and characteristics that are found in children of mothers that consumed significant alcohol during pregnancy:
+Fetal alcohol syndrome refers to specific effects and characteristics that are found in children of mothers that consumed significant alcohol during pregnancy.
+Features include:

 - Microcephaly (small head)